hindutva/hindutva.github.io/main/social-cultivation/clan/practice/varNa/brAhmaNa/se_asia_meij.md

 ---

 Intro
-- Were the Brahmins of Southeast Asia Brahmins? by Meij
+- Were the Brahmins of Southeast Asia Brahmins? by Dick van der Meij

 The main evidence in support of the idea that the brahmins of Southeast Asia were brahmins is that they were called so.
 Filliozat (1972: vii ) was suitably cautious in putting both 'brahmin' and 'Hindu' within quotation marks: "En Thailande et au Cambodge il existe une communauté dite de 'brahmanes', spécialisée dans l'accomplissement de rites 'hindous' dans les cérémoni es officielles."